sh1boot/sh1boot.github.io/_posts/2024-04-11-adler32-checksum.md

-Supposing you have N-way SIMD accumulators, you can quickly calculate N independent Adler-32 checksums by adding incoming bytes to the first accumulator and adding that accumulator into the second accumulator.
+Supposing you have N-way SIMD accumulators, you can quickly calculate N independent Adler-32 checksums by adding incoming bytes to the first accumulator and adding that accumulator into the second accumulator, in parallel without mixing anything between lanes.

 If the buffer is not a multiple of N long, you can pad it to a multiple of N by [notionally] stuffing zero bytes in front, because zeroes at the beginning do